 Theresa Perkins is a stitcher who has worked at Globe for 29 years.
 “It is a good place to work and they care about their people,” she said.
 “They do so much for the community.”

 A team of Globe employees will review requests for the new donor-advised fund.
 The Foundation will work with the team, providing expertise about the nonprofit sector and best practices for reviewing proposals.
-Globe set up the fund as an “individually managed fund” meaning that Globe’s investment advisors at Citizens Bank will continue to manage the asset.
+Globe set up the fund using the advisor-managed investment option (formerly called individually managed fund) meaning that Globe’s investment advisors at Citizens Bank will continue to manage the asset.
 Globe’s grant team will recommend grants to be made.
 The Foundation ensures that the intended recipients are qualified agencies and distributes the grants.

 “There’s a lot of good folks and a lot of good things happening in our community,” Rob Freese said.